Empress Dowager Cixi: Death

-Cixi died in the Hall of Graceful Bird at the Middle Sea (中海儀鸞殿) of Zhongnanhai, Beijing, on 15 November 1908, after having installed Puyi as the new emperor the day before, after the death of Guangxu.
+Cixi died in the Hall of Graceful Bird at the Middle Sea (中海儀鸞殿) of Zhongnanhai, Beijing, only a day after the Guangxu Emperor himself, on 15 November 1908.
 Radicals greeted the news with scorn.
 The anarchist Wu Zhihui, who had leveled some of the most vitriol at Cixi in life, wrote from exile in Paris of the "vixen empress and vermin emperor" that "their lingering stench makes me vomit."

-On 4 November 2008, forensic tests concluded that Guangxu died from acute arsenic poisoning.
-China Daily quoted a historian, Dai Yi, who speculated that Cixi had known of her imminent death and worried that Guangxu would continue his reforms after her death.
-It was reported in November 2008 that the level of arsenic in his remains was 2,000 times higher than that of ordinary people.
+The childless Guangxu Emperor was succeeded by Cixi's choice as heir, his nephew Puyi, who took the regnal name "Xuantong".